My cold handout I give to my patients. Sinus infections need the same treatment plus antibiotics.

 Use Mucinex D or other behind the counter medications with pseudoephedrine.
 Ok to use Coricidin HBP if you are sensitive to pseudoephedrine.
 I am less likely to need this when I do the other tips.

 Try Simply Saline in the white can or a Neti Pot.
 Do not use the squeezy bottles of nasal spray as the preservatives can bother your sinuses and cause them to bleed.
+If you use a Neti pot, you can put one drop of lugol's iodine or a splash of peroxide.

 If SEVERE nasal congestion, okay to use Afrin nasal spray up to 3 nights.